SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## metaprogramming

-An eval is a keyword/function/which executes a passed string as if it had been an expression in the language.
+metapgrogramming is programming that operates on other programs An eval is a keyword/function/which executes a passed string as if it had been an expression in the language.
 Using eval with data from an untrusted source is a huge security risk. eval is a function in bash, JS, Perl, Python, Ruby. a similar function load is availabe in lua

+### reflexion

+reflective programming is metaprogramming where the program operates on itself reflective programming is sometimes shortened to reflexion.

+### macros

+a macro is something that maps a input to a replacement output

 ## Programming language implementation